Text only | Skip links

 • providing detailed feedback on the software sustainability options for your project, identifying areas for improvement in your bid, suggesting additional material and directing you to relevant OSS Watch documents;

-• identifying existing open source software that may be useful in your project;
+• identifying existing open source software that may be reused in your project;

 • connecting your project team to other projects already operating in similar areas;